-European Association for the Study of Obesity
+The European Association for the Study of Obesity

 Danone Nutricia Research works in partnership with the European Association for the Study of Obesity (EASO) to raise awareness on the importance of Healthy Hydration for the prevention of childhood obesity.
 In this frame, the Healthy Hydration Working Group (HHWG) was created to define concrete action of research and education on healthy hydration.

-- Encourage research effort on healthy hydration
+1. Encourage research effort on healthy hydration

-In 2015, the Heathy Hydration Working Group launched the EASO New Investigator United grant to perform Research in the area of healthy hydration and obesity.
+In 2015, the Healthy Hydration Working Group launched the EASO New Investigator United grant to perform Research in the area of healthy hydration and obesity.
 Maria Wakolbinger (beg.Luger) was selected to undertake a systematic review of studies from 2013 to 2015 on sugar-sweetened beverages (SSB) and weight gain in children and adults.

 Thirty funded places were made available for this comprehensive training course, which helped increase the knowledge and competencies of experienced European HCPs and PCPs, training participants to develop and implement interventions that treat and prevent obesity at the local and regional level.
 Today, the training continues and has evolved in 2021 into a digital format, more accessible to everyone around the world.

-Support to encourage healthy hydration:
+3. Support and encourage healthy hydration